Kuraiyume/Mira/README.md

 - **Private Notes**: MIRA enables users to securely store private information, such as personal notes, sensitive documents, or confidential data.
 By encrypting these notes and providing secure storage, MIRA helps users safeguard their privacy and sensitive information, ensuring that it remains inaccessible to unauthorized individuals or malicious actors.

-## Features (Few)
+## Features

 - **Comprehensive Credential Storage**: MIRA offers sophisticated storage capabilities, accommodating an extensive range of credentials.
-These include Platform Accounts, Credit/Debit Card PINs (exclusive to PREMIUM), API Keys (exclusive to PREMIUM), SSH(RSA) Keys (exclusive to PREMIUM), Source Codes (exclusive to PREMIUM), and Private Notes (exclusive to PREMIUM).
+These include Platform Accounts, Credit/Debit Card PINs, API Keys, SSH(RSA) Keys, Source Codes, and Private Notes.
 This breadth of storage options ensures MIRA's flexibility in securely managing diverse types of credentials for users.

 - **Multi-Factor Authentication**: Before the user can go to the main menu of MIRA, the user needs to login first.
 In login prompt, the user needs to enter the master password and the encryption key that has been generated after successful registration and a time-based 6-digit from 2FA if enabled.